 The hpss.jar file contains the hpssadm and hpssgui program files.
-This is stored on the server machine under \$HPSS\PATH\BIN; the default location is /opt/hpss/bin.
+This is stored on the server machine under \$HPSS_PATH_BIN; the default location is /opt/hpss/bin.
 If the SSM source code on the server machine is recompiled or upgraded, the hpss.jar file must be redistributed to all of the SSM client machines.

 The keytab is used only by the hpssadm program.
-See Section 3.3.2.3, "User keytabs" for details.
+See User keytabs (for use with hpssadm only) for details.

-See Section 3.3.4, "SSM help files (optional)" for a description of the Help Files.
+See SSM help files (optional) for a description of the Help Files.